coolcat-creations/plg_cccsocialmedia/README.md

 - if the open graph title is empty get the page title from menu item.
 If there is an article title take this one.
 - if the open graph or twitter description is empty use the meta description
 - if the open graph published time is empty get the creation date of the article if existent

+This SEO relevant plugin is also used on https://seo-sommer.de